ryanZiegenfus/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    Middleware and routing! :D

 - [ ] Describe Middleware?

+    Middleware is a function that runs after the clients action but before the server request happens.
+Middleware can be chained together and combined with other middleware functions with next().

 - [ ] Describe a Resource?

+    A resource is a collection of related data that can be created, read, updated, and deleted.

 - [ ] What can the API return to help clients know if a request was successful?

+    console.logs and JSON objects with an error message

 - [ ] How can we partition our application into sub-applications?

+    This can be done with routing and middleware.
+Endpoints that have different databses can be placed into their own router file.
+Also, operations that will be ran on multiple model functions(such as validating user id's) can be placed into a function and used as middleware on each of the model functions.
+Separation of concerns is super useful!

 ## Project Setup